 Many people at CSE ask important questions about the agency’s approach to supporting transgender and gender diverse persons.
 The following is guidance we provide to create a safe, respectful and welcoming community at CSE.

 Will discrimination against transgender and gender diverse persons be tolerated at CSE?

 No. CSE promotes a work environment free from discrimination and harassment based on sex, gender identity, gender expression,perceived gender and sexual orientation in accordance with the Canadian Charter of Rights and Freedoms, the Canadian Human Rights Act and other federal legislation aimed at eliminating all forms of discrimination.
 All employees are expected to also conform with CSE’s Values and Ethics Code.

 If I face harassment or intimidation based on my gender identity or gender expression, what should I do?

-If someone believes they are being harassed or are a witness of harassment or violence in the workplace they must report the incident to the Harassment and Violence Prevention Program (HVPP) Office.
+If someone believes they are being harassed or are a witness of harassment or violence in the workplace they must report the incident as soon as possible to CSE’s Harassment and Violence Prevention Program (HVPP) Office.